Low-code to Kafka

 ## Important information

-* Sending is asynchronous – the script does not wait for confirmation that the message was delivered
+* Sending is asynchronous – the script does not wait for confirmation of message delivery

 * Remember to handle exceptions.
-The function may throw an error if there is no connection to Kafka or if the message buffer to be sent in the application is full
+The function may throw an error if there is no connection to Kafka or if the message buffer for sending in the application overflows

-* Successful execution of the function confirms that the message was added to the buffer; it does not guarantee error-free sending of the message.
-We are unable to catch errors in the sending itself
+* Successful execution of the function confirms that the message has been added to the buffer, but does not guarantee error-free sending of the message.
+We are unable to catch errors from the sending itself

 * The message content must be valid JSON – the passed object is automatically serialized

-* The key is optional, but recommended when you care about message order within a single partition
+* The key is optional, but recommended when you care about the order of messages within a single partition

-* The send timeout is configured by the administrator – it cannot be changed from the script level
+* The sending timeout is configured by the administrator – it cannot be changed from the script

 * Topics are created and managed by administrators